-Areas currently not expected to be submitted for reclamation release in the near future are the Lower Bench (Area 3, 2.1 acres), the Lower Bench Road (Area 13, 1.5 acres), the Upper Access Road (Area 13, 4.8 acres), the Evaporation Pond Access Road (1.3 acres), and the Evaporation Pond and Pipeline (Area 23, 10.2 acres).
+Areas currently not expected to be submitted for reclamation release in the near future are the Lower Bench Vault and weather station areas on the Lower Bench (Area 3, 2.1 acres), the Lower Bench Road (Area 13, 1.5 acres), the Upper Access Road (Area 13, 4.8 acres), the Evaporation Pond Access Road (1.3 acres), and the Evaporation Pond and Pipeline (Area 23, 10.2 acres).
 Area 11, the Guard Gate, and Area 18, Logan Wash Road will not be reclaimed as they are no longer included in reclamation plans.